 Please contact us if you would like more details about the specific legal grounds we are relying on to process your personal data.

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
 If you would like to receive marketing from us we ask for your express consent.
 Please refer to our Website and Marketing Privacy Notice for more details.

 Change of purpose

-We will only use your personal information for the purposes for which we collected it unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
-If we need to use your personal information for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
+We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
+If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us.

-Please note that we may process your personal information without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.
+Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.